kutruff/fly-t3-turbo/README.md

      - `DISCORD_CLIENT_ID`
      - `DISCORD_CLIENT_SECRET`
    - Go to the OAuth2 section on the left side of the screen.
-   - Add two redirect urls, but make sure you put the name of your app in the url:
+   - Add two redirect urls, but make sure you put the name of your app in the url: **Pay attention to http vs https in the urls!** Only localhost is http.
      - `http://localhost:3000/api/auth/callback/discord`
      - `https://<your-app-name>.fly.dev/api/auth/callback/discord`
      - `https://<your-app-name>-dev.fly.dev/api/auth/callback/discord`